Erasing Self-Supervised Learning Backdoor by Cluster Activation Masking: Proposed Defender Model

 In this section, we aim to find a set of highly poisonous images in $\boldsymbol{X}$.
 To quantify the poisonousness of a given image $x_i$, we define the poison score of $x_i$.
 Our method is based on the assumption that pasting a real trigger onto an image will strongly change its clustering assignment while the effectiveness of pasting a benign region is much weaker.
 Specifically, we first obtain a fixed test set $\boldsymbol{X}^f$ by sampling a few images per cluster that are closest to their respective cluster centers.
 Subsequently, we paste the candidate trigger $t_i$ onto all images in $\boldsymbol{X}^f$ and get their new cluster assignments.
 Finally, the poison score of $x_i$ is calculated as the number of images in $\boldsymbol{X}^f$ whose cluster assignments are changed after pasting the candidate trigger $t_i$.

 To find a few highly poisonous images, we can compute the poison scores of all images and simply take the top-$k$ image as the poisonous samples.
 However, to improve the efficiency and utilize the clustering information of images, we adopt a heuristic search strategy following \cite{Tejankar2023patchsearch} to iteratively compute poison scores for a part of (not all) images in $\boldsymbol{X}$.
+At every iteration, we first compute the poison scores of $s$ randomly selected samples per cluster and use the sums to represent the poison scores of clusters.
+Since clusters with lower poison scores are less likely to be poisoned, we then remove a fraction $r$ of the clusters with the least poison scores and will not compute poison scores for images in these clusters.
+After several iterations, all clusters are removed, and a part of images in $\boldsymbol{X}$ are scored during the iterative procedure.
 Finally, we take the top-$k$ scored images with the highest poison scores to form a poison set $\boldsymbol{X}^p$.
+This poison set will be utilized to train a classifier of poisonous samples.
+In this heuristic algorithm, the number of scored images is unfixed.
 This poison set will be utilized to train a classifier of poisonous samples.